[Rev. 6/2/2018 2:15:07 PM--2017]

 33. Composition of the Exam.
 The bar examination is composed of the Multistate Bar Examination, to be administered nationally the second day of the exam, and the Nevada Essay Exam, the first session to be administered on the first day of the exam, the second session on the third day of the exam.
 Beginning with the July 1997 examination, the board shall also administer one or more performance tests.
 Applicants may choose to use a personal computer, or hand write the essay examinations and performance tests.
 Nevada essay examination subjects and the skills to be tested by the performance exam are set forth in S.C.R.
 66.

 A. Multistate Bar Examination (MBE).
-The MBE is a national bar examination prepared by the National Conference of Bar Examiners.
-It is scored and analyzed by American College Testing Service.
-It consists of 200 multiple choice questions involving the following areas of law: real property, contracts, torts, evidence, criminal law and constitutional law.
+The MBE is a national bar examination prepared by the National Conference of Bar Examiners (the NCBE).
+It is scored and analyzed by the NCBE.
+It consists of 200 multiple choice questions involving the following areas of law: real property, contracts, torts, federal civil procedure, evidence, criminal law and constitutional law.
 It is a six-hour examination administered in two, three-hour sessions.

 B. Essay Examination.
 The eight Nevada essay questions are prepared and graded by the board.
 The exam is composed of eight essay questions, including a question on legal ethics, and beginning with the July 1997 exam, one or more performance test question(s).
 The essay examination is designed to test applicants on their knowledge of both fundamental legal principles and Nevada law.
 The performance test is designed to test an applicant’s ability to use fundamental lawyering skills in a realistic situation.
 It is administered in one or more questions and may examine six fundamental lawyering skills that are required for the performance of many lawyering tasks.
 These skills are as follows: problem solving, legal analysis and reasoning, factual analysis, communication, organization and management of a legal task, and recognizing and resolving ethical dilemmas.
 The Nevada essay questions are designed to be answered in one hour and the performance test question(s) in 90 minutes.